-If you learn how to draw a butterfly, you have the perfect place to practice your symmetrical drawing.
-Break it down into simple steps to keep it fun and easy.
+Learn how to draw a butterfly and you have the perfect place to practice your symmetrical drawing.
+Break it into simple steps to keep it fun and easy.

 It’s not too hard to understand why so many children AND adults are fascinated with butterflies.
 Their color and delicate beauty make them endlessly fun to look at.